BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 #### **Step E: Verify & Input Recovery Seed with Gordian Seed Tool**

-You want want to remove the electronic version of your Recovery Seed, but then immediately make sure your SSKR shares are valid.
+You want to remove the electronic version of your Recovery Seed, but then immediately make sure your SSKR shares are valid.

-1. [  ] Delete the Seed by either swiping left on it and clicking "Delete" or by touching "Edit", then "-", then "Delete".
+1. [  ] Delete the Seed in Gordian Seed Tool by either swiping left on it and clicking "Delete" or by touching "Edit", then "-", then "Delete".
 1. [  ] Scan in Your SSKR
    1. Select the "QR Scan" icon.
    1. Point it at the QR Code for one SSKR Share.